Nepal's LGBTQ+ community holds first Pride rally since US funding cuts

 Nepal's LGBTQ+ campaign has been hit after U.S. President Donald Trump’s administration began dismantling the U.S. Agency for International Development, which was responsible for humanitarian aid.

-Most of the help centers for Nepal’s LGBTQ+ community have been closed because of a lack of funds.
-Thousands of people have been left without support.
+Most of the support centers for Nepal’s LGBTQ+ community have been closed because of a lack of funds.

 In the past few years, Nepal’s LGBTQ+ community made rapid advancements in securing their rights.
 The nation became one of the first in Asia to allow same sex-sex marriage.
 The constitution adopted in 2015 explicitly stated there can be no discrimination on the basis of sexual orientation.